JWang1414/pendulum_project_final/checklist.md

 - Find trend in data
 - Periods appears to change for different initial angles

-[] Estimate the asymmetry of your pendulum
+[x] Estimate the asymmetry of your pendulum
 - Manual suggests has to do with the previous part
 - So... see if a difference arises in the tau or period length?
 - Relevant: Only used the amplitude on one side to minimize the effect of camera tilt/placement
+- For both the symmetry trials, the periods are roughly the same, and follow the sam patterns
+- Decay constants for both are also very similar, however the "direction" they break down for small angles is opposite
+	- I cannot tell if this is because of symmetry, or simply coincidence

 [x] Verify or refute the claim that the decay is exponential, and determine the time constant tau
 - Plot the peak amplitude as a function of time